Group Tours at Roseland Cottage (1846)

 - Make Roseland Cottage a stop during a drive on Route 169, a National Scenic Byway.

-- Join us at our annual Roseland Cottage Fine Arts and Crafts Festival, one of the leading juried fine arts and crafts shows in New England.
+- Join us at our annual Steampunk Festival, held in late September or for the Roseland Cottage Fine Arts and Crafts Festival, one of the leading juried fine arts and crafts shows in New England.
 This two-day show takes place the third weekend in October.
-Please note, first-floor tours are included with the $5 event admission price, regular group tour offerings not available.
+Please note, first-floor tours are included with the event admission price.

 - Two restrooms are located in the Visitor Center.